Central African Republic travel advice

 Central African law does not prohibit sexual acts between individuals of the same sex.
 However, homosexuality is not widely socially accepted.

-2SLGBTQI+ travellers could face arrest under other charges, such as public indecency.
+2SLGBTQI+ persons could face arrest under other charges, such as public indecency.

-2SLGBTQI+ travellers should carefully consider the risks of travelling to the Central African Republic.
+2SLGBTQI+ persons should carefully consider the risks of travelling to the Central African Republic.

 Travel and your sexual orientation, gender identity, gender expression and sex characteristics